Jake Faria: Minor leagues

+Major leagues

 On June 7, 2017, exactly six years after being drafted, Faria made his MLB debut against the Chicago White Sox.
 Faria allowed one run on three hits in 6 1/3 innings, getting the win and snapping a four-game losing streak.
 He became the ninth pitcher in history to start his career with seven or more quality starts.
 Faria ended the 2017 season with a 3.43 ERA in 16 games.

 Faria started the 2018 season as the number three starter for Tampa Bay.
 On May 23, 2018, Faria was put on the 60-Day DL with an oblique strain, he had recorded an ERA of 5.48 in 47 2/3 innings before the injury.
 Faria returned on August 1, where he threw 3 2/3 innings and earned the win in relief against the Los Angeles Angels.
 On August 16, Faria was opted down to Triple-A Durham to make room for Tommy Pham, he was 4–3 with a 4.84 ERA.
 He was recalled on September 5.
 He began the 2018 season in the Rays rotation before landing on the disabled list on May 23 with an oblique injury.
 He finished the season making 17 appearances, 12 starts.
 He was 4–4 with a 5.40 ERA in 65 innings pitched.

 Milwaukee Brewers

-On July 31, 2019, the Rays traded Faria to the Milwaukee Brewers for Jesús Aguilar.
-Faria was designated for assignment on January 10, 2020, and outrighted on January 21.
+On July 31, 2019, the Rays traded Faria to the Milwaukee Brewers in exchange for Jesús Aguilar.
+He made nine appearances for Milwaukee down the stretch, but struggled to an 0-1 record and 11.42 ERA with eight strikeouts across 8 2/3 innings pitched.

+Faria was designated for assignment following the signing of Jedd Gyorko on January 10, 2020.
+He cleared waivers and was sent outright to the Triple-A San Antonio Missions on January 21.
 Faria did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Faria was released by the Brewers organization on September 18, 2020.
+Faria was released by the Brewers organization on September 18.